How to Be More Assertive – The Quintessential Guide

 This happened almost a year ago before an Easyjet flight from London to Vienna.

 Flight attendant: I am sorry sir but apart from your hand luggage you are carrying a backpack, which is not allowed.
-This is considered an extra luggage and you need to pay £40 for it.
+This is considered a piece of extra luggage and you need to pay £40 for it.

 Me: I don’t think that your argument makes sense.
 My backpack is extremely small and I can put it underneath my seat.
 It won’t take any extra space.